-This article will give a detailed look at the ABCs of golf handicaps and help you understand the good golf handicap and factors related to them.
+This article will give a detailed look at the ABCs of golf handicaps and help you understand the good golf handicapper and the factors related to them.

 A handicap is simply a measure of how well you can play golf.
 A high handicap may be good for someone with a low capacity, but it would be much harder for them to win tournaments.
 The best golfers in the world have handicaps at around 80, which is considered medium-high.